bengfarrell/rgf-blog/content/posts/2012-05-17-fiction-bragging-interview-with-maya-holden.md

   - "tempranillo"
 ---

-We are still on my first published book, _Maya's Vacation_, in this week's fiction bragging post, and we will be for a few more weeks -- I did a number of interviews promoting it when it came out last March, so I plan to point you toward one each week.
+We are still on my first published book, _Maya's Vacation_, in this week's fiction bragging post, and we will be for a few more weeks—I did a number of interviews promoting it when it came out last March, so I plan to point you toward one each week.
 But this first one is not an interview with me.
 Instead, it's an interview I did with the main character in _Maya's Vacation_, Maya Holden.
 Perhaps she can interest you in her story.

 ![Maya's Vacation](https://d2ypg8o05lff0b.cloudfront.net/wp-content/uploads/sites/3/2012/05/Mayas-Vacation-300-x-450.jpg)